 - Sacral laminectomy: This involves the removal of the lamina in the back between the pelvic or hip bones (sacral spine).

-What are the risks associated with a Laminectomy?
+What’s the risks associated with a Laminectomy?

 Complications can occur during any surgical operation.
 A study reported the complication rate of laminectomy ranges from 4% to 8% after this operation 1.
 Similar to other surgical procedures, laminectomy has similar risks of infection at the surgical site, excessive blood loss, congestion and hematoma, stroke, heart attack, etc. Other potential complications of laminectomy may include 4: